mako-framework/docs/08_learn_more/00_collections.md

 $collection[] = 'bar';
 ```

-Both the `getItems` and `getValues` methods will return an array containing all if the collection items.
+Both the `getItems` and `getValues` methods will return an array containing all of the collection items.
 The difference is that `getItems` will maintain the keys while `getValues` will not.

 ```
 $collection = new Collection([1 => 'foo', 2 => 'bar']);